guslipkin/dewey/README.md

 ## `ifelsedata`

-Fast data.frame comparisons at the cell level
+Fast `data.frame` comparisons at the cell level

+## `diffFill`

+A wrapper for the base `diff` function that returns a vector of the same length as the input